 Aluri Chakrapani – Some interesting facts

-1. He learnt Bengali, Sanskrit and English, and also learnt Hindi from renowned writer Vraj Nandan Sharma.
+1. He learnt Bengali, Sanskrit, and English, and also learnt Hindi from the renowned writer Vraj Nandan Sharma.

-2. He translated many Bengali works to Telugu.
+2. He translated many Bengali works into Telugu.
 He also wrote short stories and novels in Telugu.

 3. He was also a partner of Vijaya Productions and was associated with Vijaya Vauhini Studios.